Standard Business Terms

 - Prices and Payment Terms

-(1) Unless otherwise specifically agreed, our current prices in effect at the time the contract is signed shall apply, ex works, exclusive of packaging, plus statutory VAT.
+(1) Unless otherwise specifically agreed, our current prices in effect at the time the contract is signed shall apply, FCA, exclusive of packaging, plus statutory VAT.

 (2) Packaging will be invoiced separately.
 We are only obliged to accept return of such packaging if required by law or the Buyer demands that we accept return.
 In such cases, they shall bear the costs of return.